 Pitfall #3: Losing sight of your peer-to-peer fundraisers as you approach your giving day is a huge no-no!
 They should be lifted up and celebrated throughout the dual fundraiser.

 For nonprofits that haven’t dug deep into digital fundraising or social fundraising, what’s the best way to get started?
-Why go digital in 2020?
+Why go digital?

 Obviously, you can get started quickly with a no-pressure, no-cost Funraise Free account for giving day essentials.
 And social fundraisers like the ones offered by Facebook are a great way to expand your own social audience and test out low-stress, high-success techniques like peer-to-peer.